otbe/profilr/README.md

   id: 1,                            // each profiled function has an unique id
   fnName: 'map',                    // inferred name of function
   label: 'Part of Array prototype', // label
-  duration: 50,                     // duraiton in ms
+  duration: 50,                     // duration in ms
   result: [],                       // result of this call
   options: {
     custom: 'test'                  // custom data